-Post based on Kamilla Sultanova’s keynote speech at Study & Stay in Turku 2020.
+This post is based on Kamilla Sultanova’s keynote speech at Study & Stay in Turku 2020.
 Read on to learn the key points and more about Kamilla Sultanova.

 One evening in early November, a small team gathered at the Turku School of Economics to broadcast the 2020 edition of Study and Stay in Turku – an annual event targeted at prospective and current international students in the Turku area.
 It connects international talent to the local job market, and provides insight into the possibilities that Finland offers.
 This year, the event was arranged as an online show.